What Is Below-Knee Amputation?

 higher level of activity such as brisk walking or running.
 Younger patients without other medical problems or joint ailments may have the best results.
 Different prosthetic styles are available depending on an individual's functional demands.

-What are the keys to having a good outcome?
+What are the keys to having a successful below-knee amputation?

 What can I do before surgery to stay strong?

 Prior to your operation it is important to maintain hip and knee strength.
 This can be accomplished with straight leg raises and knee extension exercises.
 These exercises should be continued

 It is important to protect the limb and incision after surgery.
 If you are given a brace or cast to wear, you should wear this exactly as directed.
 It takes only one accidental bump to open

 the incision.
 If this happens, it could delay healing by several weeks or even months.
 It may even require additional surgery.